| The following is the complete

 not answer rude comments.
 I will provide specific references to those

+with a bonafide interest.
 250 years ago, the Philosopher David Hume said

 that you couldn't infer an infinite cause from a finite effect.
 I